 - Submissions are editorially reviewed; check the TinyLaunch submission page for current publishing timelines.

-- Community members favour practical walkthroughs—share what problem you solve, pricing context, and roadmap highlights.
+- Community members favor practical walkthroughs - share what problem you solve, pricing context, and roadmap highlights.

 - Analytics are minimal, so ensure UTM-tagged links and internal dashboards capture the impact.